SAKryukov/vscode-extensible-markdown/docs/index.md

 Preview presents certain concerns, because built-in extension "VS Code Markdown" already implements the same two preview commands for Markdown.

+Anyway, "Extensible Markdown Converter" extension defines keybinding to overwrite default preview keybinding:

+- Open Preview: Ctrl+Shift+V
+- Open Preview to Side: Ctrl+K V

 As the extension "VS Code Markdown" uses fixed set of Markdown-specific options and does not load [additional plug-ins](#additional-plug-ins), "VS Code Markdown" preview can be different from "Extensible Markdown Converter" rendering.

-So, it's important to know the difference, to avoid mixing rendering performed by these two extensions.
+So, it's important to know the difference, to make sure the rendering is performed by Extensible Markdown Converter.

 | Extension | Command | Command Title |
 | --- | --- | --- |